agnaistic/agnai/instructions/memory.md

 - Keywords:
   - These are words that "trigger" the memory to be inserted into your prompt.
-  - E.g. `drink, thrist, hydrate, water`
+  - E.g. `drink, thirst, hydrate, water`
 - Entry:
   - This is the text that is inserted into your prompt when one of your keywords is found.
   - E.g. `{{user}}'s favourite drink is red cordial on the rocks`